| October 1998 IBEW Journal U.

 opposition from organized labor.
 Chavez, the former mayor of Albuquerque,

+has received the backing the states unions.
 Glen Poshard (D) is leaving his seat in Congress to run

 for the open Governors seat in Illinois.
 IBEW